-- Support regular knowledge-sharing with and between relevant branches and field offices of the ILO as well as relevant programmes - Assist in the technical backstopping of projects related to rights-based and gender responsive labour migration - Provide assistance to the annual Labour Migration Academy and other related courses on rights-based and gender responsive labour migration - Collaborate with other departments and field offices to develop and implement common approaches to promote migrant workers' rights and ensure equal opportunities for men and women migrant workers - Drafting text such as for presentations, talking points, concept notes, potential project proposals, background info, event summaries, ToRs, etc. and perform other tasks that may be assigned by the supervisor - Support the Branch's collaboration with the UN human rights mechanisms (treaty bodies and special rapporteurs) to ensure a common UN approach - Perform others task that may be assigned by the supervisor.
+- Support the dissemination of knowledge products related to the rights of migrant workers, in particular those in the most vulnerable positions such as care and domestic workers, seasonal workers or platform workers. - Participate in knowledge-sharing events organized by the ILO and other key partners working on labour migration, and support regular knowledge-sharing with and between relevant branches and field offices of the ILO as well as relevant programmes - Assist in the technical backstopping of projects related to rights-based and gender responsive labour migration - Provide assistance to the annual Labour Migration Academy and other related ITCILO courses on rights-based and gender responsive labour migration - Collaborate with other departments and field offices to develop and implement common approaches to promote migrant workers' rights and ensure equal opportunities for men and women migrant workers - Drafting text such as for presentations, talking points, concept notes, potential project proposals, background info, event summaries, ToRs, etc. - Perform others task that may be assigned by the supervisor.